 - There's "Mr. Monk Is On The Air": Monk suspects shock jock Max Hudson of murdering his wife, so he appears on his show to interview him.
 The story of Trudy's death comes up, and Max's sidekick J.J. offers his condolences.
 But Max, who's a serious Jerkass, starts making tasteless jokes.
 You know Monk is pissed when the normally mild-mannered detective who abstains from physical contact jumps across the table to tackle Max.
 Made worse by the fact Natalie is locked out of the booth and is unable to intervene when even she realizes what is going to happen.

-- The two episodes where Monk tries alternative methods of treatment, "Mr. Monk Takes His Medicine" and "Mr. Monk Gets Hypnotized," other characters do take alarm when Monk starts acting unusually (in the former, that he polishes off Stottlemeyer's hospital meal tray and actually hugs Stottlemeyer, much to his confusion; in the latter, it's him deciding to adopt a frog named Hoppy from Sally Larkin's backyard).
+- The two episodes where Monk tries alternative methods of treatment, "Mr. Monk Takes His Medicine" and "Mr. Monk Gets Hypnotized," other characters do take alarm when Monk starts acting unusually.
+In the former, it starts because he polishes off Stottlemeyer's hospital meal tray (which he seems more interested in than in Randy's news about the drive-by shooting that Stottlemeyer got shot in) and actually hugs Stottlemeyer.
+In the latter, it's when Monk decides to adopt a frog named Hoppy from Sally Larkin's backyard.

 - Related: in Mr. Monk Goes to Hawaii, when Natalie discovers Monk on the same plane as her on the way to Hawaii, she is noticeably alarmed by his strange behaviors as she is unaware that he is on Dioxynl (the medicine from "Mr. Monk Takes His Medicine").